Mary Sawyer (tennis): Biography

-Sawyer comes from Perth and is of Irish descent, with her father an immigrant from Ireland.
+Sawyer comes from Perth and is of Irish descent, with her father being an immigrant from Ireland.
 A two-time winner of the Irish Open, Sawyer beat former Wimbledon and US Open champion Maria Bueno in the 1977 final, then won the event again the following year.

-Her most notable performance was a semifinal appearance at the 1979 Australian Open.
+Her most notable performance was a semi-final appearance at the 1979 Australian Open.
 Previously twice a quarterfinalist, she began the tournament with a first round upset over top-seeded Virginia Ruzici.
 This was the first occasion that a number one seed had been beaten in the opening round of the women's singles at a Grand Slam.
 She then defeated Naoko Sato and seventh-seeded Janet Newberry, then lost in the semifinals to Sharon Walsh.

-After the Australia Open, Sawyer took a break from tennis, which she had planned before her tournament run.
-She had announced that she wanted to spend more time at home in Perth, having only been there for three-months out of the last five years.
+After the 1979 Australian Open, Sawyer took a break from tennis, which she had planned before her tournament run.
+She had announced that she wanted to spend more time at home in Perth, having only been there for three months out of the last five years.
 The break turned out to be permanent as she never returned to the tour.